 - they are not permitted to sell hard drugs;

 - they are not permitted to sell cannabis to minors;

 - they are not permitted to advertise drugs.

 Municipalities themselves can determine how many coffee shops can operate within their boundaries.
 They may also impose additional rules.

 The intention is that coffee shops are run as small, private clubs that focus on the local market.
 In recent years the trade in drugs has grown in scale and has become more professional and commercial.
-In response to this, the approach to organised drug-related crime has been intensified.
+In response to this, the approach to organized drug-related crime has intensified.
 Therefore, in order to achieve government objectives, the rules on cannabis and coffee shops are being tightened up:

 - only residents of the Netherlands aged 18 years or older will be eligible for membership;

 - from now on cannabis with a THC content of 15% or more will be classified as a hard drug.

 Non-residents of the Netherlands cannot become a member of a coffee shop and can therefore no longer use them.
 This has applied in the provinces of Limburg, North Brabant and Zeeland as of 1 May 2012 and in the rest of the Netherlands from 1 January 2013.

 Prostitution is legal in the Netherlands as long as it involves consensual sex between adults.
 Sex workers can work as employed or self-employed workers and must pay tax on income.
 Accordingly individuals need a valid work permit and a citizen service number (BSN).